WSULib/docs_digital_collections/virtual_machines/building_swarm.md

 `dataslice` must also accept connections at `/fedora` for a handful of expectant servers, which is configured in Apache by adding those IP addresses to the `ADMIN_IP_ADDRESSES` variable.

+Turn off consuming of Fedora messages (JMS) in `/opt/ouroboros/localConfig.py` by setting variable `FEDCONSUMER_FIRE` to `False`.
+Rather moot, as Ouroboros will be off, but still good practice.

 ## public

 The `public` VM is designed to be a **read-only** connection to `dataslice`.
 The following components can be flipped off: